 That’s right, unlike other stricter employee stores (cough cough–Nike Employee Store), the Columbia Employee Store only requires one invitation for a total of 5 people.
 So if you have two invitations, you’ll be able to roll in with a group of 10 people.

 WELCOME TO THE COLUMBIA EMPLOYEE STORE: WHAT TO EXPECT

-Here’s a description of my most recent experience at the Columbia Employee Store–
+Here’s a trip report/review of my most recent experience at the Columbia Employee Store.

 Upon driving up to the Mountain Hardware Employee Store, we parked our car in a huge lot in a very industrial/warehouse-y area.
 Parking was extremely easy, despite it being an early Saturday afternoon.

 As we entered the front door, we were greeted by a worker at the register.
 He checked us in, asked for our invitation (my cousin was able to snag two invitations from being a member of the Oakland Zoo), and provided us with shopping passes that we would have to display upon check-out later.
 From there, he explained that the employee prices were already marked on the tags.
 That made it way easy to shop–no need to do a ton of math in your head!
 Many products also had additional discounts on top of the marked price, depending on whether or not the racks held additional discount signs.